Accounting for Bank Acquisitions [White Paper]

 Introduction

-Beginning in 2009, the fair value method must be used to account for business combinations.
-The accounting is detailed FAS ASC 805 Business Combinations.
+FASB ASC 805 Business Combinations requires banks to use purchase accounting and to record the transaction at fair value.
 As of the acquisition date, an acquirer must record the assets, liabilities and equity of the institution it is acquiring at fair value.
 The valuation must also include potential intangible assets such as the core deposit intangible.
-The fair value estimates must be made in accordance with the requirements of FAS ASC 820 Fair Value Measurements and Disclosures.
+The fair value estimates must be made in accordance with the requirements of FASB ASC 820 Fair Value Measurements and Disclosures.
+Please refer to Appendix A for a comparison of the “old” rules to the “new” rules.

 Wilary Winn notes that the business combination accounting rules can apply to a transaction that is not a full acquisition, including branch acquisitions, purchase and assumption agreements, etc.